 The Series 63 exam has 65 questions of which 60 count toward your final score.
 Candidates have 75 minutes to complete the exam.
 To pass and gain a Series 63 license, 43 of the 60 questions must be answered correctly for a passing grade of 72%.
 Exams are given at Prometric test centers.
 As of September 2019, it costs $135 to take the exam.

-You don’t need a sponsor to take the Series 63, but you’ll need to fill out the required application.
-You’ll then receive notice from FINRA with your 120-window in which you must take the exam.
-If you work for a firm, it can sponsor you to take the Series 63.
-It’ll need to file a Uniform Application for Securities Industry Registration or Transfer (U4) with the Central Registration Depository (CRD) so you can take the exam.
+You don’t need a sponsor to take Series 63, but you’ll need to fill out the required application.
+You’ll then receive notice from FINRA with your 120 windows in which you must take the exam.
+If you work for a firm, it can sponsor you to take Series 63.
+You’ll need to file a Uniform Application for Securities Industry Registration or Transfer (U4) with the Central Registration Depository (CRD) so you can take the exam.

 It may be smart to also purchase and read a Series 63 textbook.
 Some even come with a practice exam section.
-Since the Series 63 has its own unique wording and question structure, it may be best to familiarize yourself with it beforehand.
-And be on the lookout for trick questions – the Series 63 is notorious for it.
+Since Series 63 has its own unique wording and question structure, it may be best to familiarize yourself with it beforehand.
+And be on the lookout for trick questions because Series 63 is notorious for it.